Back Up SQL Databases to Backblaze

 STEP 2 – CONNECT TO SQL SERVER

-• (local) – Specifies the local SQL Server installation (without an instance name).
+- (local) – A local SQL Server installation without an instance name.

-• Server1\SQLExpress – Specifies the default SQL Express names instance on a remote computer named “Server1”.
+- Server1\SQLExpress – A default SQL Express named instance on a remote computer named “Server1.”

-• Server1 – Specifies an unnamed SQL Server instance on a remote computer named “Server1”.
+- Server1 – An unnamed SQL Server instance on a remote computer named “Server1.”

 STEP 3 – SELECT DESIRED DATABASES TO BACK UP

-STEP 4 – ADD A Box BACKUP DESTINATION
+STEP 4 – ADD A BOX BACKUP DESTINATION

 STEP 5 – RUN THE BACKUP JOB